Casepin

 Illustrative

 On 10 August 1990, an explosive device detonated aboard a bus carrying 60 passengers as it travelled from the Georgian capital of Tbilisi to the Azerbaijani town of Aghdam.
 The blast occurred near Khanlar, approximately 12.5 kilometers from Ganja, Azerbaijan's second-largest city.
-Reported fatalities range from 15 to 20, with the number of wounded reported between 16 and 30, according to Wikipedia's summary of the incident.
+Reported fatalities range from 15 to 20, with the number of wounded reported between 16 and 30.

-This case is documented in the context of violence connected to the Nagorno-Karabakh conflict period, with Wikipedia's "See also" references linking it to other incidents from that era, including the 1994 Baku Metro bombings and the 1991 Azerbaijani Mil Mi-8 shootdown.
+This case occurred amid violence connected to the Nagorno-Karabakh conflict period and has been linked to other incidents from that era, including the 1994 Baku Metro bombings and the 1991 Azerbaijani Mil Mi-8 shootdown.

 Key facts